Wisrah C. V. da R. Celestino

 Wisrah C. V. da R. Celestino (1989, Buritizeiro) is a conceptual artist based in Berlin, Germany, whose work on language, institutional critique, and objecthood is recognized for its precise formulation of contractual propositions.
+Celestino was awarded the ars viva 2025, Bolsa Pampulha 2024, and the Ducato Prize 2023.

 They hold a Bachelor of Laws degree from the Federal Fluminense University Law School and have completed a postgraduate artistic residency program at Hochschule für Bildende Künste Braunschweig.
-Celestino was awarded the ars viva 2025, Bolsa Pampulha 2024, and the Ducato Prize 2023.

-The work of Wisrah C. V. da R. Celestino is included in the collections of the Museu Nacional da República, Kadist, and The One Minutes Foundation at the Sandberg Instituut.

 Work, Research, and Critique

 Curator Haris Giannouras argues that Celestino's practice explores "agency and complicity" within institutional systems, highlighting the artist's agency from the exhibition and contractual structures via transactional propositions.
 In RENTAL/FATHER (2023), Celestino proposes that the exhibiting institution rent one or more objects from their father.
 RENTAL/FATHER has been widely exhibited, with presentations at Simian (Copenhagen), Kunsthal Nord (Aalborg), Kunsthalle Bremen, Bonniers Konsthall (Stockholm), and Haus der Kunst (Munich).

 Their 2024 solo exhibition at Kunstverein Kevin Space in Vienna included works that involved contributions from their mother (Ana, 2024), the distribution of their body weight in municipal water across metal canisters (Peso, 2024), and an arrangement of native plant species classified as invasive in other contexts (Gift, 2024).
 Peso (2024) was later exhibited at Kunstverein Braunschweig.

 Writing for C& América Latina, artist and researcher Maya Quilolo described Celestino’s methodology as a form of "reverse architecture," in which spatial configurations are treated as active sites of negotiation shaped by institutional power and economic infrastructure.
 According to Quilolo, these gestures “claim exhibition space as an economic relationship” and foreground the “instability and insecurity of criticism as a mechanism of its creation and circulation."